KyleGospo/docs.bazzite.gg/src/donations.md

 ## Aurora, Bluefin, and uCore

-Check out the other Universal Blue end-user images especially if you want an experience similar to Bazzite on other hardware that you do not intend to game on.
+Check out the other Universal Blue end-user custom Fedora images especially if you want an experience similar to Bazzite on other hardware that does not require all of the extra gaming packages.

 - [**Aurora**](https://getaurora.dev/)
 - [**Bluefin**](https://projectbluefin.io/)